jcy2704/tic-tac-toe/README.md

 You will need to execute the main.rb file located inside the bin folder.
 If you are using Window, follow next step.
 If you are using Linux or Mac.

-Open the terminal and navigate to the folder using `cd directory` containing the tic-tac-toe game.
+Open the terminal and navigate to the folder using `cd path-to-folder` containing the tic-tac-toe game.
 Once you are inside, your terminal should look like this: User/<folder>/oop-ruby/.
 You can type or paste this on terminal `bin/main.rb` to run the game.

 Enjoy our project!!